ctralie/GLEAT/README.md

-# WebGeoATAT
+# GLEAT
-Web Library for Geometry with Applications To Anthropology and Teaching
+Geometry Library for Evolutionary Anthropology and Teaching

+By Tingran Gao and Chris Tralie